Gateway Program (Northeast Corridor): Governance

+As of July 2023, the Executive Director was Kris Kolluri, who resigned July 18, 2024, one month after he was repeatedly mentioned in the indictment of powerful South Jersey political boss George Norcross.
+He was succeeded in 2025 by Thomas F. Prendergast.

+Project components

-The current route, about 11 mi long, includes infrastructure that is more than 100 years old.
+The current route, about 11 mi long, includes infrastructure that was built in the 1900s and 1910s.
 The system operates at capacity during peak hours—24 trains per hour—and limits speed for safety reasons.
 The new route would run parallel to the current right-of-way, enabling dispatching alternatives, potential speed increases, and up to 24 more trains per hour.

 Newark Penn, Dock Bridge, and Harrison PATH station

 Six tracks connect Newark Penn Station and the adjacent Dock Bridge over the Passaic River at 40°44′05″N 74°9′51″W. The station and the west span of the bridge, carrying three tracks, were built in 1935.
-The east span, opened in 1937, carries one outbound track, and the two Port Authority Trans Hudson (PATH) rapid transit tracks entering and leaving the station.
-The bridge, owned by the Port Authority of New York and New Jersey (PANYNJ), underwent repairs as recently as 2009.
+The east span, opened in 1937, carries one outbound track and the two Port Authority Trans Hudson (PATH) rapid transit tracks.
 To the northeast lies the PATH's Harrison station.
-Between the bridge and the station Amtrak and NJT trains are aligned on three center tracks to pass through it, with the PATH using side platforms.
-While not part of the Gateway Project, the station itself is undergoing a $173 million reconstruction and expansion funded by the PANYNJ which owns and operates the PATH and the Federal Transit Administration.
-Passenger use is expected to grow as the area develops; it already includes the Red Bull Arena.
-Maps for the Gateway Project indicate that a fourth track for the NEC will be added through the station.
+From the bridge and through the station, Amtrak and NJT trains run on three center tracks; the PATH uses side platforms.
+Maps for the Gateway Program indicate that a fourth track for the NEC will be added through the station.

+The bridge, owned by the Port Authority of New York and New Jersey (PANYNJ), was repaired in 2009.

+In the 2010s, the station received a $173 million reconstruction and expansion.
+Unrelated to the Gateway Program, it was funded by the PANYNJ, which owns and operates the PATH, and the Federal Transit Administration.